StanfordBioinformatics/JsonWf/README.md

 have this key and value pair:   "name": "${name}"   and all resources will then be checked for one by the name of 'name'.
 Furthermore, a variable can appear within other text.
 For example:
 	"path": "/data/dev/${project}/all"
+Furthermore, all resources are added to the list of environment variables, and each JSON string value is evaluated through the shell.
+Therefore, BASH syntax of any sort is supported in the value and will be evaulated through the shell's 'echo' utility.

 3) QSUB Resources - A top-level 'qsub' object that contains qsub options to use across all analyses.
 This is usefule for setting common options only once, rather that repetitively for each analysis.
 A reference is made to a qsub resource in the same way as to a general resource.

+4) Limitid support JSON pointers see, as defined in rfc6901 (http://tools.ietf.org/html/rfc6901).
+Currently, only absolute JSON pointers to values within the same document are supported.

 In addition to the general resources specified in the conf file, resources may